One of the first questions clients often ask me is, “Do I need a living trust?”

 There is quite a bit involved in implementing a successful and seamless plan with trusts.
 All assets, including life insurance and retirement benefits, need to be looked at closely to make sure they work with your trust.

-A living trust is not a necessity.
+So when clients ask me if they need a living trust, it is not a necessity.
 There are many rules and procedures in effect for people that have a will alone.

 If you have a will alone, the probate assets will all be listed and in the public record.
 There will be fees due the county treasurer based on the value of probate assets.
 Privacy will be compromised.
 Legal fees will cost more.